mmurphy/golang-intro/chapter-one.md

 ## Understanding the $GOPATH env var

-The $GOPATH env var tells the golang tools where your workspace is.
+The $GOPATH env var tells the Go tools where your workspace is.
 I would normally set this in my bash profile as well.
-When you install packages and build binaries, the go tools will default to the $GOPATH/src followed by a fully resolovable path in order to resolve depenencies. (more on this shortly)
+When you install packages and build binaries, the Go tools will default to the $GOPATH/src followed by a fully resolovable path in order to resolve depenencies. (more on this shortly)

 Mine is currently set to /Users/kelly/work/go